Qilletni/QilletniDocs/docs/official_packages/service_providers/spotify.md

 # Spotify

-The Spotify package is a service provider implementing the full native feature set, with additional capabilities including playlist management, playing, and Spotify's recommendation API.
+The Spotify package is a service provider implementing the full [native feature set](/language/service_providers/#the-native-feature-set) with additional capabilities including playlist management, playing, and Spotify's recommendation API.
 In this page, the **user** refers to the Spotify account that is logged into Qilletni.

 ## Features